-What Type of Contamination Do Oil Companies Cause?
+What Types of Contamination Do Oil Companies Cause?

-If an oil or gas corporation has been negligence in their cleanup of a property, it can scar the landscape, contaminate water which poses serious health risks to the occupants, and leave behind equipment that can also pose a danger to the people living on the property.
+If an oil or gas corporation has been negligent in their cleanup, it can scar the landscape, contaminate drinking water, and leave behind equipment that can also pose a danger to the people living on the property.

 Chemicals can be left behind which, when it comes into contact with a person, could cause them to become ill.
-Waste that is left behind can even sterilize the soil which prevents future vegetation.
+Waste that is left behind can even sterilize the soil, preventing future vegetation.
 Oil companies need to be held responsible for their negligent actions that put potential harm or caused actual harm to the occupants of the property.
-The primary goal of any property contamination lawsuit is to restore the land – and the people who own and inhabit it – to the condition enjoyed before these reckless and negligent corporations fouled the property.
-This involves determining a remediation, or cleanup plan, that features input from industry and environmental experts.
+The primary goal of any property contamination lawsuit is to restore the land, and the people who own and inhabit it, to the condition enjoyed before these reckless and negligent corporations fouled the property.
+This involves determining a remediation or cleanup plan that features input from industry and environmental experts.

 A lawyer will also attempt to make sure that oil companies are prevented from repeating the same errors that caused the contamination the first time.
 Oil and gas contamination can range from moderate to severe, but in its most extreme case it can cause serious illness and injury to the occupants of the property as well as diminish their property value significantly.